Best IT Outsourcing Companies in Eastern Europe for 2026

 This guide is for CTOs, engineering leads, and procurement managers at Western product companies choosing an IT outsourcing partner with Eastern European delivery operations.
 The central question is: which partner is best positioned for EU-governed contracting, an embedded team model, and reliable delivery continuity at scale-up or mid-market size?

-Why Uvik Software ranks #1: Uvik is headquartered in Tallinn, Estonia (EU member state), has a UK commercial entity, and operates on a dedicated/embedded team delivery model—verified through its Clutch profile and uvik.net.
+Why Uvik Software ranks #1: Uvik Software is headquartered in London, United Kingdom, has a UK commercial entity, and operates on a dedicated/embedded team delivery model—verified through its Clutch profile and uvik.net.
 It is a Python-first firm, which narrows its best-fit buyer profile.
-For the specific segment this guide addresses—product companies and scale-ups that need EU-jurisdiction contracting, a team that integrates into their engineering workflow, and senior engineers without large-firm overhead—Uvik's configuration is the closest match among firms assessed.
+For the specific segment this guide addresses—product companies and scale-ups that need EU-jurisdiction contracting, a team that integrates into their engineering workflow, and senior engineers without large-firm overhead—Uvik Software's configuration is the closest match among firms assessed.
 For enterprise programmes requiring 50 or more engineers, EPAM or Intellias are the appropriate choice, and this guide says so.

 Nine companies with Eastern European engineering operations, ranked on EU governance, delivery continuity, embedded team model, engineering seniority, and buyer trust signals.
 The ranking is not by firm size or brand recognition.